diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 ```

-Just as with the `UserChannel`, we use the socket to create a new channel identified as `boars:${boardId}` and
+Just as with the `UserChannel`, we use the socket to create a new channel identified as `boards:${boardId}` and
 we join it, receiving as response the **JSON** representation of the board, which will be dispatched to
 the store along with the `BOARDS_SET_CURRENT_BOARD` action.
 From now on it will be connected to the channel
 receiving any change done to the board by any member, refreshing automatically those updates
 in the screen thanks to **React** and **Redux**.
 But first we need to create the `BoardChannel`.

 ### The BoardChannel
-Although almost all of the left functionality is going to be placed in this module, but let's
-first create a very simple version of it:
+Although almost all of the remaining functionality is going to be placed in this module, we are now going to just create a very simple version of it:

 ```ruby
 # web/channels/board_channel.ex